$\mathbf{RP}^n \# \mathbf{RP}^n$ and some others admit no real projective structure: Geometric structures and Benoist manifolds

+A basic problem with this notation in this paper is that it does depend on $g$, and we have to change $g$ often.
+We introduce the definitions for the purpose of this paper:

-An {\em $n$-bihedron} $Q$ is the closure of a component of $\SI^n \setminus S \setminus S'$ for two transversal great $(n-1)$-spheres $S$ and $S'$.
+\begin{defn} An {\em $n$-bihedron} $Q$ is the closure of a component of $\SI^n \setminus S \setminus S'$ for two transversal great $(n-1)$-spheres $S$ and $S'$.
 (See Chapter 3 of \cite{psconv}.)
 The union of two closed $(n-1)$-dimensional hemispheres $H'$ and $H''$ forms the boundary of $Q$.
-We refer to these as the {\em boundary $(n-1)$-hemispheres}. $S$ contains a boundary $(n-1)$-hemisphere, and let $q$ be a point in the interior of the other boundary $(n-1)$-hemisphere. {\em Elementary Benoist manifolds of type I} are compact $\mathbb{RP}^n$-manifolds covered by $Q \setminus S \setminus \{q\}$ for some choice of $Q, S, q$ as described above, where the deck transformation group is generated by projective transformations acting on $S$ and ${q, q_-}$.
+We refer to these as the {\em boundary $(n-1)$-hemispheres}. $S$ contains a boundary $(n-1)$-hemisphere, and let $q$ be a point in the interior of the other boundary $(n-1)$-hemisphere.

+{\em Elementary Benoist manifolds of type I} are compact $\mathbb{RP}^n$-manifolds covered by $Q \setminus S \setminus \{q\}$ for some choice of $Q, S, q$ as described above, where the deck transformation group is generated by projective transformations acting on $S$ and ${q, q_-}$.

-Each of these quotient manifolds has a boundary component that is a pure Hopf manifold of dimension $n-1$.
+The real projective manifolds that are real projectively diffeomorphic to $Q \setminus S \setminus \{q\}$ are called {\em elementary pre-Benoist manifolds of type I}. \end{defn}

+\begin{defn} Let $H^n$ be a closed n-hemisphere with its boundary containing a great sphere $S^{n-2}$ of dimension $n-2$.
+In addition, its interior intersects a great circle $S^1$ that is disjoint from $S^{n-2}$.

+An {\em elementary manifold of Benoist type II} refers to a compact real projective manifold that is covered by a finite cover of $H^{n, o} \setminus S^{n-2} \setminus S^1$ such that the deck transformation group is generated by projective transformations acting on $S^{n-2}$, $S^1$, and $H^n$.
+(For $n\geq 4$, we do not need to consider finite covers.)

+The real projective manifolds that are real projectively diffeomorphic to a finite cover of $H^{n, o} \setminus S^{n-2} \setminus S^1$ are called {\em elementary pre-Benoist manifolds of type II}. \end{defn}